 Renishaw is a global provider of manufacturing technologies, analytical instruments and medical devices, headquartered in the United Kingdom, with two operating segments: Manufacturing technologies, and Analytical instruments and medical devices.
-Renishaw's purpose, Transforming Tomorrow Together, is to make it possible to create the products, materials and therapies that will define our world in decades to come and touch billions of lives.
-By pursuing its purpose, Renishaw can continue to be a world leader in precision technology and deliver on its vision to innovate and transform capabilities in manufacturing, science and healthcare through unparalleled levels of precision, productivity and practicality.
-Renishaw works closely with its customers to solve complex engineering and science challenges and improve products and processes, with its unique blend of pioneering research and product innovation helping push the boundaries of what is possible.
-Renishaw's strategy is designed to deliver sustainable, profitable growth that benefits all its stakeholders by ensuring it has the agility and resources to identify and respond to opportunities in its markets.
-Renishaw does this by focusing on four key strategic pillars: sales and marketing, engineering, manufacturing, and support services.
-These pillars are underpinned by Renishaw's people and culture, and commitment to sustainability, including its Net Zero commitment.
+Renishaw's purpose, Transforming Tomorrow Together, means working with its customers to make the products, create the materials, and develop the therapies that are going to be needed for the future.
+Renishaw believes that its purpose is incredibly relevant in today's environment where the pace of change in technology is faster than ever.
+Renishaw also knows that the future will be a world of scarce resources, needing high-performance, intelligent, personalised solutions that make the best use of these resources, and Renishaw's expertise can help deliver this.
+Renishaw's strategy ensures it has the agility and resources to identify and respond to opportunities in its markets by focusing on four key strategic pillars: sales and marketing, engineering, manufacturing, and corporate services.
+These pillars are underpinned by Renishaw's people and culture, and sustainability approach, including its commitment to Net Zero.
 Renishaw has 77 locations in 36 countries from where it distributes and supports products for its global customer base, with over 5,000 employees worldwide.
-Renishaw manufactures products in the UK, Ireland, India, Germany, USA and France.
+Most of Renishaw's R&D and manufacturing takes place in the UK, and it has other major manufacturing sites in Ireland and India.